 QueenOnline on Tour: Double Texan Special

 Nick asked me to do some tidbit pieces about the remaining Queen + Adam Lambert tour dates in North America.
-As Houston was my first gig on the run, after a 10.500 km flight from Buenos Aires via Miami and 120 minutes of a nerve-wracking World Cup semifinal, I decided to play it safe, and wait until I had seen a couple of shows before I write my first impressions.
+As Houston was my first gig on the run, after a 5,400 miles flight from Buenos Aires via Miami and 120 minutes of a nerve-wrecking World Cup semifinal, I decided to play it safe, and wait until I had seen a couple of shows before I write my first impressions.
 So here it is - a double Texan special, with a side of mac 'n' cheese.

 OK, Houston first, but before that... a cultural-shock-type-of-thing...
 Floor seats!?
 I mean, FLOOR SEATS!? at the ARENA!? in a ROCK concert!?
 I wouldn't have worried...
 In both shows, right after the first seconds of kick drum from 'Procession', all the floor people stood up and remained that way pretty much the whole time.
 Kudos to them.